Woozy23/ActiveDirectory-LAB/README.md

 - Joined multiple client VMs to the domain
 - Verified policies and login authentication

+(I've addressed the issues I came across in the link below)

 ## Documentation

 - [IP Addressing Plan](Documentation/IP-Plan.md)